gatsbyjs/homepage-starters/plugins/kontent-ai-plugin/TS-README.md

       <img src="./images/step-2.png" alt="Step 2" width="700" />

-   1. Find the content type for _Homepage_ in Kontent and adjust the settings for the _Content_ element.
+   1. Find the content type for _Homepage_ in Kontent.ai and adjust the settings for the _Content_ element.
 Click on settings icon to show configuration for the given element.
 Under _Allowed content types_, ensure that the _Homepage Banner_ type is checked to make it available as a content type on the Homepage.

       <img src="./images/step-3.png" alt="Step 3" width="700" />
       <img src="./images/step-4.png" alt="Step 4" width="700" />